cbonoz/signai23/README.md

 ---

-Advisory is a email drafting platform for optimizing signature request conversation via email.
+Advisory is a email drafting platform for optimizing signature request conversion via email.

 ## Inspiration